-TARDIS is currently working on several different projects focused on a variety of identity domains including ethnic/racial identity, national identity, parental identity, military identity and academic-specific identity domains:
+TARDIS is currently working on several different projects focused on a variety of identity domains including ethnic/racial identity, national identity, and drinking identity:

 - Addressing Issues in Measurement of Cultural Identity (AIM-CI): A cross-sectional study focused on exploring the effect of item wording among cultural identity measures and establishing a comprehensive measure of cultural identity development.